Rotator Cuff Tear Weldon Spring Heights, MO

 Receive Treatment for Your Rotator Cuff Tear Today | Axes Physical Therapy Weldon Spring Heights, MO

-Whether your rotator cuff tear occured because of an injury or of weakening over time, you won’t be able to entirely enjoy your life as you should until you get treatment from experienced and empathetic physical and occupational therapists who can safely and effectively shepherd you in your recovery.
-No two rotator cuff tears are exactly the same, and at Axes Physical Therapy we build a customized plan for you based on evidence and your individual needs.
-As your physical therapist, we work hard to help you recover your movement health and help you recover from your rotator cuff tear, and we can’t wait to see you once again able to high-five your clinical team on your way out.
-Contact us today by choosing the location nearest you or get a free injury screening to take the first step in getting back to the activities you love.
+Whether your rotator cuff tear occured because of an injury or of wear and tear over time, you won’t be able to entirely enjoy your life as you should until you get treatment from professional and compassionate physical and occupational therapists who can safely and effectively shepherd you as you heal.
+No two rotator cuff tears are exactly the same, and at Axes Physical Therapy we build a tailored plan for you based on evidence and your individual needs.
+As your physical therapist, we work hard to help you recover your movement health and help you recover from your rotator cuff tear, and we look forward to seeing you once again able to high-five your clinical team on your way out.
+Contact us today by picking the location nearest you or get a free injury screening to take the first step in getting back to the activities you love.

 Services Offered